ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-areund his neck; and so he
-did intercede, and the old man relented
-in a few months, and Lucy was taken

-back into favor.
-The little cherub that
-sits up aloft has never deserted her, and
-Charley has turned out better than could
-have been expected.
-He takes care of
-the babies, and is good to his flyaway
-wife, and makes jokes how he won her
-with the red ear in that old husking-bee.
-When Nancy married Enoch, folks said
-she was too good for him.
-And so she
-was; but she has helped to make him a
-man, and Enoch would be ready to shoot
-anybody who should even hint that he
-does not love his wife dearly.
 OuR RECIPE FOR CURING MEAT.
 To
 one gallon of water, I 1-2 lbs of salt, 1-2
 lb of sugar, 1-2 oz, of saltpetre, 1-2oz of